Today we’re taking a look at one of my favorite 5e Bard subclasses: the College of Glamour.

 In most cases, I’d say that’s reasonably true, but the College of Glamour isn’t quite one of those cases.
 You might have a few tricks up your sleeve, but your focus should be very heavily on ways to buff your allies and debuff/incapacitate your enemies.

-So now that we’ve clarified what your role in the party is as a College of Glamour Bard, let’s take a closer look at your abilities.
+So now that we’ve clarified what your role in the party is as a College of Glamour Bard, let’s take a closer look at your features.

 Mantle of Inspiration (Level 3)

-We’re starting out big with this first ability at level 3: Mantle of Inspiration!
+We’re starting out big with this first feature at level 3: Mantle of Inspiration!

 The number of temporary hit points increases when you reach certain levels in this class, increasing to 8 at 5th level, 11 at 10th, and 14 at 15th level.